tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 the "server_name" extension.
 Any actual "server_name" extension is ignored, which also means the server MUST NOT send the "server_name" extension to the client.

+The server MUST then validate the corresponding binder value (see {{client-hello-binding}}).
+If this value is not present or does not validate, the server MUST abort the handshake.

 Upon determining the true SNI, the client-facing server then either serves the connection directly (if in Shared Mode), in which case